azuravian/GoldbergGUI/README.md

 ## Usage

 * Double-click `GoldbergGUI.WPF.exe` to open the application.
-  _(When starting it for the first time, it might take a few seconds since it needs to cache a list of games available on the Steam Store and download the latest Goldberg Emulator release.)_
+  _(When starting it for the first time, it might take a minute or two since it needs to cache a list of games available on the Steam Store and download the latest Goldberg Emulator release.)_
 * Click on the "Select..." button on the top right and select the `steam_api.dll` or `steam_api64.dll` file in the game folder.
 * Enter the name of the game and click on the "Find ID..." button.